- Have Questions?

 Simply enjoy the experience—everything else will be taken care of!

-Please arrive 15 minutes in advance to check in with your guide.
+Please arrive 15 minutes in advance to check in with your guide, and also ensure our experience starts on time as respect to the other joiners and adventurers

 The tour will only be cancelled in the event of extreme weather conditions.
 Should a cancellation occur, we will notify you in advance and provide a full refund.
 Ensuring the safety and comfort of our customers remains our top priority.